Soya facts

 Soya disrupts thyroid function

-The thyroid is a small gland found in the front of the neck which produces a hormone called thyroxine, which helps to control how fast the body makes and uses energy from food.
-The thyroid gland needs iodine to make thyroxine and a lack of iodine can cause it to enlarge, forming a goitre.
+The thyroid is a small gland found in the front of the neck.
+It produces the important hormone thyroxine, which helps control how fast the body makes and uses the energy it obtains from food.
+The thyroid gland needs iodine from food to function and a lack of it can make the gland enlarge, forming a goitre.
+It can happen whether the thyroid is overactive or underactive.
+An overactive thyroid causes an illness called hyperthyroidism while an underactive gland causes hypothyroidism.

 Processed soya foods are bad for you